László Tasó

-László Tasó (born 14 January 1963) is a Hungarian politician, member of the National Assembly (MP) for Hajdúhadház (Hajdú-Bihar County Constituency IV) from 2006 to 2014, and for Debrecen (Hajdú-Bihar County Constituency III) since 2014.
+László Tasó (born 14 January 1963) is a Hungarian politician, member of the National Assembly (MP) for Hajdúhadház (Hajdú-Bihar County Constituency IV) from 2006 to 2014, and for Debrecen (Hajdú-Bihar County Constituency III) from 2014 to 2026.
 He was also MP from the county regional list of Fidesz between 2004 and 2006.
 He served as mayor of Nyíradony between 1994 and 2014.
 He was appointed Secretary of State for Transport on 1 July 2014.

 Early life

 Tasó finished his secondary studies at Bethlen Gábor Secondary School of Economics and Postal Services, and Kiss Ferenc Secondary School of Forestry and Game Management in Debrecen.
 He graduated as a part-time student at the Department of Sociology of the Faculty of Arts of Kossuth Lajos University, majoring in social work.
 He acquired his university degree from University of Debrecen, in social policy.
 He also accomplished a university degree of European studies from the University of Debrecen.

 He started work in 1981 at the Gúth Forestry Plant of FEFAG, a forestry and timber industry state farm.
 He was a foreman from 1982, then he held the positions of process manager, economic analyst and plant manager, finally sales manager.
 In 1991 he started his own business Quercus Bt., a partnership, where he is managing partner.
 Prior to his election to mayor he was owner and member of the limited liability company Quattro-Trans from 1993.